Monday, July 31, 2017

-Our first stop was good old Greeley for gas and food.
-And also to empty two absurdly small bladders and my own pregnant one.
-I felt minorly like a fool as we pulled into Starbucks and I realized my shirt was on backwards.
+Our first stop of the trip was my hometown, good old Greeley, Colorado, for gas and food.
+And also to empty, yet again, two absurdly small bladders and my own pregnant one.
+I felt like a fool as we pulled into Starbucks and I realized my shirt was on backwards.
 After laughing at me, my supposed best friend said, "I thought your shirt looked funny."
 Thanks for the heads up, pal.
-After a second wardrobe readjustment we hit the road again to a fabulous eclectic and growing playlist.
+After a second wardrobe readjustment we hit the road again with a fabulous eclectic and rapidly growing playlist.
 Interrupted only by YouTube video breaks.
-My Google search history is now full of everything from "Ludacris raps Llama Llama Red Pajama" to "Actual cannibal Shia Lebouf" and "Flight of the concords you don't have to be a prostitute."
-Every one of those is worth googling, give it a go.
+My Google search history is now full of everything from "Ludacris raps Llama Llama Red Pajama" to "Actual Cannibal Shia Lebouf" and "Flight of the Concords You Don't Have to be a Prostitute."
+Every one of those is worth watching, give it a go.
 You're welcome.

-It looked a little stormy for about 5 minutes so we launched in to storm stories.
+It looked a little stormy for about 5 minutes on the eastern edge of Colorado so we launched in to storm stories.
 And Martin (our driver at the time) made sure to tell us, "If you see a tornado make sure to holla at your girl."
 Which became road trip quote number one.
 We had to stop at the Nebraska sign and take pictures.
-Which is where this epic gem of a photo occurred.
+Which is where this gem of a photo occurred.
+I just couldn't resist the opportunity to scare the shit out of my little brother.
 I mean, just zoom in and it gets better and better.

 We grabbed burritos to go and were on our way again in short order.
-Jeri gave Martin a scare the first 17 times she burped, she really puts some power into them.
-We are driving down the highway and I'm still shotgun at this point and Martin is in the backseat.
+Jeri gave Martin a scare the first 17 times she burped, she really puts some power into them, if you know her, you'll know what I mean here.
+We are driving down the highway and I'm still shotgun at this point but Martin is in the backseat.
 I turned to him and said, "Ugh, I feel like I am getting phantom itches because of that damn tick."
-Martin let out a huge dramatic gasp (bigger than the combined Sinclair dinosaur reaction), his eyes bugged out and he said very intensely, "Oh my God, don't move."
-I sensed the seriousness of the situation, froze and started yelling, "Where is it, where is it?
+Martin let out a huge, dramatic gasp (bigger than our combined Sinclair dinosaur reaction), his eyes bugged out and he said very intensely, "Oh my God, don't move."
+I sensed the seriousness of the situation, froze, and started yelling, "Where is it, where is it?
 Get it off me!"
-Luckily the tick wasn't on me, it was on the seatback behind me doing a stealth crawl up towards me.
+Luckily, the tick wasn't on me, it was on the seat back behind me doing a stealth crawl up towards me.
 Martin grabbed it in a napkin and tried to squash it.
 Turns out ticks are hard to kill.
 So Jeri is just laughing and driving and trying to keep us from crashing.
 I'm screaming, "Kill it!
 KILL IT!"
 And Martin is shrieking, "It won't die!
-It won't fucking die!!"
-I finally calm down enough to say, "Throw it out the window," and Martin looks intensely pained before rolling down the window and saying, "I just hate to litter," and tossing the tick, napkin and all out onto the highway.
+It won't fucking die!!" in a progressively higher pitched tone of voice.
+I finally calm down enough to say, "Throw it out the window," and Martin looks intensely pained before rolling down the window and saying, "I just hate to litter," quite sadly and tossing the tick, napkin and all, out onto the highway.
 Absolute insanity.

 The rest of the drive was a little tamer.
-There was a lot of Martin dancing to 90s songs.
-We arrived in Lincoln and reunited with Dinger for a few minutes before locking him in the air conditioned back of the Jeep to calm down and nap.
-We all headed to dinner which we a good reunion.
-Afterwards, the in laws headed off to rest and the rest of us headed to the souvineer shop because we had decided we desperately needed matching corn shirts to match our matching corn beanie hats we'd acquired at a gas station.
+There was a lot of Martin dancing to 90's songs.
+We arrived in Lincoln and reunited with Schrodinger (aka big Mastiff dog for whom I go to ridiculous lengths) for a few minutes before locking him in the air conditioned back of the Jeep to calm down and nap.
+We all headed to dinner which was a good reunion, first husband, in-laws, and all.
+Afterwards, the in-laws headed off to rest from their journey while the rest of us headed to the souvenir shop because we had decided we desperately needed matching corn shirts to match our matching corn beanie hats we'd acquired at a gas station.
 And boy, did we find them.
-The checkout lady gave Jeri quite the talk about how rare these were and how lucky we were to find three of them.
+The checkout lady gave Jeri quite the talk about how rare these corn shirts were and how lucky we were to find three of them.
+They were real uniCORN shirts, haha.
 Nebraska, man, what a glorious place.

 After that Jake and Martin spent some time reconnecting and reminiscing over their bromance.
+In addition to being my first husband, Jake was also my little brother's childhood church camp buddy.
 I convinced them to share a s'more, Lady and the Tramp style.
 That memory will live with me forever.
 My favorite moment might have been when Martin said to Jake, "Bro, your beard tickles."
 I did not appreciate these two properly as teenagers.

 Our trip home was remarkably uneventful considering the 140 pound cargo in the trunk.
 We stopped and took many more ridiculous photos.
-At the Colorado border someone yelled at us to, "Go back!"
+At the Colorado border decked out in our corn shirts and beanies, someone yelled at us to, "Go back!"
 Jokes on them, we were back.

 So here we sit, in Colorado, waiting until Wednesday to head out.
 My brother is coming with me to drive back to Fernley and stay for a few days.
 More road trip adventures await!
 My plans changed this time due to my brothers new job schedule and Travis' upcoming surprise work trip to Bolivia.
 And there you have it, that's how my roadtrip to Lincoln, Nebraska was one of the most epic roadtrip adventures thus far.
 Who woulda known.